AXIA-DEV/moonbeam/README.md

 From cumulus:

-- _ParachainUpgrade_: A helper to perform runtime upgrades on parachains
+- _ParachainUpgrade_: A helper to perform runtime upgrades on allychains
-- _ParachainInfo_: A place to store parachain-relevant constants like parachain id
+- _ParachainInfo_: A place to store allychain-relevant constants like allychain id

 The following pallets are stored in `pallets/`.
 They are designed for Moonbeam's specific requirements: